-If the setting, outfits and vibe are right, I like to set up a few formal, editorial style images at my engagement shoots.
+If the setting, outfits and vibe are right, I like to set up a few formal, editorial style images at my pre-wedding shoots.
 Having one person standing and one sitting is a great way to create interest in the photo and have something different to the usual romantic images.

 8. Both sitting

 Having both of you sit next to each other get a wide range of photos at your pre-wedding shoot.
 You can photograph the pose front-on, or close up from above for a different perspective.